neoighodaro/FollowPlea/README.md

 This is a drop-in library to request that anyone that installs your Tweak follow you on Twitter.

+### Installation

+Download the ZIP of this repository (or clone it).
+Make sure its at the root of your project.

+Open your Makefile and...

+* Add "FollowPlea.xm" to your "TweakName_FILES".
-Don't forget to add "Social" and "Accounts" to your _FRAMEWORKS list.
+* Add "Social" and "Accounts" to your "TweakName_FRAMEWORKS" list.

+Now open "FollowPleaSettings.h" and customize to your liking.
+Enjoy.

+## Contributing

+Feel free to fork and send pull requests if this helped you and you wanna contribute to making it better.